The Super Cool Roof Guide

 Cool Fact #23 – Meets the needs of YourHome recommendations

-Cool Fact #24 – Ease of insulation over lifting roof sheets or replacing the roof
+Cool Fact #24 – Ease of blocking heat over lifting roof sheets or replacing the roof

 Cool Fact #25 – Short payback period